MTA Regional Bus Operations: Brands and service area

 The most common livery scheme today is a straight blue stripe across the sides of the bus against a white base, with no colors on the front or back, and black window trim.
 From 1977 until late 2007, the livery was a full all-around stripe with a black rear, and until late 2010 (and still present on buses repainted during this time), the scheme was a stripe with a white rear and no rear stripe.
 Most buses operated in Select Bus Service bus rapid transit service are wrapped with a light blue-and-white wrap below the windows.
 In spring 2016, a new livery was introduced based on navy blue, light blue, and yellow, with a mostly blue front and sides, a light blue and yellow wave, and a yellow back.
 This new livery will gradually replace the blue stripe on a white base livery.
 The livery is commonly known as the MTA's Andrew Cuomo Scheme or Excelsior Scheme (after the state motto for New York).

+RBO is led by Frank Farrell, the Executive Vice President of the NYCT Department of Buses and MTA Bus.
 Currently, many RBO's operational changes have been at the management level, with the creation of a unified command center and consolidation of management for all bus operations, with the aim of reducing redundancies in the agency.
 Other changes have included eliminating the MTA Bus call center, folding it into that of MTA New York City Transit, and the unification of the fare policy for all of the MTA's services.